 - Makes you more deliberate about your finances

 Financial planning allows you to be in the driver’s seat of your finances.
 You don’t have to wait for anyone or any circumstance to decide how you spend the money you work hard for.
 Crafting a financial plan helps you look beyond the regular and put together a holistic strategy that caters to other financial goals that are equally important to you.

 - Helps you avoid the survival mode trap

 Many people have fear and are burdened on all money matters.
 It’s either thinking it will never be enough or that it will run out.
-This fear cripples, and can harm an individual’s approach and perspective towards money.
+This fear cripples and can harm an individual’s approach and perspective towards money.
 However, after creating a financial plan, you can see what possible and how your money is part of the tools to achieve your goals and aspiration.

 - Gives you clarity

 Seeing your cash flow, assets, and liabilities written down and calculated removes confusion.
 Most people often ask this question: “Where is my money going?”
-Well, a financial plan can bring that clarity, which is important in planning for the future.
+Well, a financial plan can bring that clarity, which is vital in planning for the future.
 There’s no way to define your financial destination without understanding the present financial situation.
 Financial planning provided the “as is” picture of your financial status in black and white.

 - Gives money more meaning